The abelian monoid of fusion-stable finite sets is free: Introduction

 If $\cal F$ is a fusion system over a $p$-group $S$, we say that an $S$-set $X$ is \emph{$\cal F$-stable} if it satisfies

-The $\cal F$-stable $S$-sets form a semiring since the disjoint union and cartesian product of $\cal F$-stable sets is again $\cal F$-stable; and theorem \ref{thmMonoidBasisIntroGroup} then generalizes to \begin{mainthmIntro}[for fusion systems] Let $\cal F$ be a saturated fusion system over a $p$-group $S$.

-Every $\cal F$-stable $S$-set splits uniquely (up to $S$-isomorphism) as a disjoint union of irreducible $\cal F$-stable sets, and there is a one-to-one correspondence between the irreducible $\cal F$-stable sets and conjugacy/isomorphism classes of subgroups in the fusion system $\cal F$.
+The $\cal F$-stable $S$-sets form a semiring $A_+(\cal F)$ since the disjoint union and cartesian product of $\cal F$-stable sets is again $\cal F$-stable.
+Theorem \ref{thmMonoidBasisIntroGroup} then generalizes to Theorem \ref{thmMonoidBasisIntro} below, which we prove instead. \begin{mainthmIntro} Let $\cal F$ be a saturated fusion system over a $p$-group $S$.
+Every $\cal F$-stable $S$-set splits uniquely, up to $S$-isomorphism, as a disjoint union of irreducible $\cal F$-stable sets, and there is a one-to-one correspondence between the irreducible $\cal F$-stable sets and conjugacy/isomorphism classes of subgroups in the fusion system $\cal F$.

-Hence the semiring of $\cal F$-stable sets is additively a free commutative monoid with rank equal to the number of conjugacy classes of subgroups in $\cal F$. \end{mainthmIntro} An important tool in proving theorem \ref{thmMonoidBasisIntro}, is the subring consisting of $\cal F$-stable elements inside the Burnside ring $A(S)$ of $S$, where the $\cal F$-stable elements satisfy a property similar to \eqref{charFstable}.
-This subring will be the Grothendieck group of the semiring of $\cal F$-stable sets, and we call it \emph{the Burnside ring of $\cal F$} denoted by $A(\cal F)$.
+Hence the semiring $A_+(\cal F)$ of $\cal F$-stable $S$-sets is additively a free commutative monoid with rank equal to the number of conjugacy classes of subgroups in $\cal F$. \end{mainthmIntro}

+One reason for interest in Theorem \ref{thmMonoidBasisIntro} is from homotopy theory, where classifying spaces for groups and maps between them play an important role.
+For finite groups $G,H$, or in general discrete groups, the homotopy classes of unbased maps $[BG,BH]$ is in bijection with $\Rep(G,H)= H\backslash\Hom(G,H)$, where $H$ acts on $\Hom(G,H)$ by post-conjugation.
+Hence $[BG,B\Sigma_n]$ corresponds to the different way $G$ can act on a set with $n$ elements up to $G$-isomorphism.
+This implies that for a finite group $G$ we have $[BG,\coprod_n B\Sigma_n]\cong A_+(G)$ as monoids.

+However in homotopy theory one is often only interested in studying classifying spaces, and maps between them, one prime at a time via the Bousfield-Kan $p$-completion functor $(-)^{\wedge}_p$, see Sections Sections I.1, VI.6 and VII.5 of \cite{BousfieldKan}.
+In this context, when $S$ is a $p$-group, a formula of Mislin \cite{Mislin}*{Formula 4} says that $S$ satisfies as monoids.
+(See also \citelist{\cite{DwyerZabrodsky}\cite{Lannes}\cite{Miller}\cite{CarlssonSullivan}} which Mislin's work builds upon.)
+For a general finite group $G$, the monoid $[BG,\coprod_n (B\Sigma_n)^\wedge_p]$ is highly interesting but still mysterious.
+Restriction along the inclusion $\iota\colon S\to G$ of a Sylow $p$-subgroup induces a map

+and the image must necessarily be contained in the collection of $G$-stable sets $A_+(\cal F_S(G))$, where $\cal F_S(G)$ is the fusion system over $S$ generated by $G$.

+The map $\iota^*\colon [BG,\coprod_n (B\Sigma_n)^\wedge_p] \to A_+(\cal F_S(G))$ is an isomorphism in the cases where both the left hand side and the right hand side have been calculated, though both injectivity and surjectivity is currently unknown in general.
+In any case, Theorem \ref{thmMonoidBasisIntro} shows that the algebraic approximation $A_+(\cal F_S(G))$ has a very regular structure for any finite group $G$, and hence provides information in understanding the monoid on the left-hand side.

+An important tool in proving Theorem \ref{thmMonoidBasisIntro} is \emph{the Burnside ring of $\cal F$}, denoted by $A(\cal F)$.
+We can either define $A(\cal F)$ as the Grothendieck group of the semiring $A_+(\cal F)$ of $\cal F$-stable sets, or we can define $A(\cal F)$ as the subring of $A(S)$ consisting of all $\cal F$-stable elements, where the $\cal F$-stable elements satisfy a property similar to \eqref{charFstable}.
+Thanks to Proposition \ref{propGrothendieckFusion} we know that these two definitions coincide for saturated fusion systems.